petrosgk/MalmoRL/README.md

 # MalmoRL
-Framework for training Reinforcement Learning agents in Minecraft with Project Malmo
+A framework for training Reinforcement Learning agents in Minecraft with [Project Malmö](https://github.com/Microsoft/malmo)